log0div0/testo/docs/reference/Machines.md

 > Unavailable for Hyper-V

-> Requires the Testo guest additions installed in the virtual machine
+> Requires the Testo guest additions to be installed on the virtual machine

 Shared folders is yet another way for virtual machines to interact with the Host (aside from virtual flash drives and the guest additions).
 To use shared folders you have to do two steps:

-### 1. shared_folder attribute block
+### 1. Add `shared_folder` attribute block

-To enable shared_folder mechanism it is required to specify one or more `shared_folder` attribute blocks in the virtual machine declaration:
+To enable shared folders it is required to specify one or more `shared_folder` attribute blocks in the virtual machine declaration:

 ```testo
 shared_folder my_folder: {